equalitie/np1sec/doc/np1sec_api.md

 **Interface:** src/interfaces.h/TimerToken

 The (n+1)sec library makes use of timers to (among others) detect disconnection.
-To stay independent from the event loop its used in as much as possible, users of the library are required to implement few timer related function.
+To stay independent from the event loop it is used in as much as possible, users of the library are required to implement few timer related function.

 When the (n+1)sec library needs to start a timer, it calls the `RoomInterface::set_timer` function